BadDaemon/translators/README.md

 A file named `proofreaders.json` is generated.
 This can then be used to generate valid yaml for the wiki:

-__Note:__ Add `--manager` if you are a translation manager so the script can read the full list including managers:
+__Note:__ Add `--include-managers` or (`-m`) if you are a translation manager so the script can read the full list including managers:
 ```
-python3 crowdin.py --manager
+python3 crowdin.py --include-managers
 ```

 ### Generate yaml for the wiki: